linkja/linkja-hashing/README.md

 Note that where files are used for input, they can be specified as a relative or absolute path.

 ### Hashing
-Usage: `java -Djava.library.path=. -jar Hashing-1.0-jar-with-dependencies.jar --hashing`
+Usage: `java -Djava.library.path=. -jar Hashing-1.0-jar-with-dependencies.jar`

 The program is expecting a minimum of four parameters: